shashwat-bansal/RandomProbabilityStringGenerator/README.md

 # RandomProbabilityStringGenerator
 This java program ingests a csv file containing a String and its output probability and then prints the randomised string.
+The program creates a arraylist of input contents and uses cumulative probability property and modified random function to output the string.

 Eg:
 probabilities.csv
 This is a sample string,0.56
 This is another string,0.30
 This is yet another string,0.1